naru-hiyoko/fetcher-mcp/CONTRIBUTING.md

 ## Submitting Issues

 *   Use the issue templates provided.
-*   Provide 详细的描述 of the issue, including steps to reproduce it.
+*   Provide detailed description of the issue, including steps to reproduce it.
 *   If possible, suggest a solution or workaround.

 ## Submitting Pull Requests